2017 1

 Sauternes & Barsac

-Doisy Vedrines, de Malle and Rayne Vigneau – acacia honey, fine acidity, sweetness and length here, fine complexity as well.
+Doisy Vedrines, de Malle, and Rayne Vigneau – acacia honey, fine acidity, sweetness, and length here, and fine complexity.
 92p.
 Broustet – same style, seductive sweetness.
 91-92p.
-Bastor Lamontagne – nice wine, peach, acacia honey, attractive, fruity and drinkable already now.
+Bastor Lamontagne – nice wine, peach, acacia honey, attractive, fruity, and drinkable already.
 91p.

 Clos Haut Peyraguey and Doisy Daëne – light style, elegant, nice sweetness but not that much acidity.
 90p.

-Le Pin - awesome 2016 here, 100% Merlot, low yield per ha (only 28 hl!), would have liked to compare it to 2015, but it wasn't possible as 2015 was resting in vats for upcoming bottling.
+Le Pin - awesome 2016 here, 100% Merlot, low yield per ha (only 28 hl!).
+I would have liked to compare it to 2015, but it wasn't possible as 2015 was resting in vats for upcoming bottling.
 A very distinguished, refined, rich, velvety wine with stunning complexity and depth.
 98-99p.
-Btw, 2016 is the first vintage at the property to be harvested in October (4th-8th)!
+By the way, 2016 is the first vintage at the property to be harvested in October (4th-8th)!

 Certan de May - Jean-Luc Barreau can be proud of his 2016!
 He did a great, great job.
-He was so kind as to prepare additional vintages 2015, 2014 and 2010 for us to taste!
+He was so kind as to prepare additional 2015, 2014, and 2010 vintages for us to taste!

 2010 - 85% Merlot +15% CF. This wine's blossomed since I tasted it 1.5 years ago.
-It had a stunning nose of red berries, remarkably big intensity on the palate, strong backbone, and long persistent aftertaste.
+It had a stunning nose of red berries, tremendous intensity on the palate, a strong backbone, and a long persistent aftertaste.
 As impressive as 2016 and 2015, but both are silkier than in 2015.
 95+p.

 2017 18